Daniel-KM/Omeka-S-module-BlockPlus/README.md

-[Block Plus] is a module for [Omeka S] that adds some new blocks for the static pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, item set showcase, exhibits, footnotes, etc. Some resource page blocks are implemented too: breadcrumbs, previous/next resource, etc.
+[Block Plus] is a module for [Omeka S] that adds some new blocks for the static pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, item set showcase, exhibits, footnotes, etc. Some resource page blocks are implemented too: breadcrumbs, previous/next resource, section, etc.

 Warning: Since Omeka S v4.1, many of the features implemented some years ago were implemented in core.
 The migration from old blocks of the module to new